carlosrobertofreire/ibs-reader/README.md

 ### Installing

-Download and extract the [latest](https://github.com/carlosrvff/bsreader/releases) `bsreader.zip` to your home folder.
+Download and extract the [latest](https://github.com/carlosrvff/bsreader/releases) `bsreader` zip to your home folder.

 ```
 /home/your_name/bsreader